-Given the recent revelations regarding former President Donald Trump’s lawyer, alleged oath, rule breaker, John Eastman, seeking a presidential pardon after the January 6 attack on the United States Capital, in today’s installment we’ll look at a peaceful solution to restore integrity to the United States justice system.
+Given the recent revelations regarding former President Donald Trump’s lawyer, John Eastman, seeking a presidential pardon, after the January 6 attack on the United States Capital, we will look at a peaceful solution to restore integrity to the United States justice system.

 See: Hugo Lowell, “Trump lawyer John Eastman sought presidential pardon after January 6: Disclosure from Capitol attack committee suggests consciousness of guilt in unlawful scheme to return Trump to White House, The Guardian, June 16, 2022.

-This solution has been hiding in plain sight all along.
+This solution has been hiding in plain sight.

 It also begins to solve one of the few issues both sides of the political aisle agree on.

-The increasing lack of trust in the United States justice system and in institutions.
+The lack of trust in the United States justice system and institutions.

 See for e.g.: Dan Berman, “Gallup: Record low 25% of Americans have confidence in Supreme Court,” CNN, June 23, 2022; and Identifying real problems in the U.S. legal system & solutions—How to Legal.